msander/keycloak/keycloak-valkey/STATE.md

 - Evaluate deterministic seed data and concurrency scenarios to ensure session consistency during failover.

 ## Change Log
+- **v0.8.19-devstack-foreground**: Updated the development Docker stack helper to run in the foreground and automatically tear down the stack when a Keycloak node exits with an error.
 - **v0.8.14-build-flexibility**: Added a standalone POM and CI workflow so the extension can package against arbitrary upstream Keycloak releases while default builds continue to use the repository parent.
 - **v0.8.15-devtooling**: Added devcontainer configuration plus Docker Compose tooling for spinning up Valkey with two Keycloak nodes sharing a Postgres database and Valkey-backed providers without Infinispan clustering.
 - **v0.8.17-datastore-compat**: Updated the Valkey datastore provider to extend the default Keycloak datastore for migration compatibility while still preferring Valkey-backed SPI implementations and refreshed the associated tests.